components-web-app/api-components-bundle/docs/custom-components/uploadable.md

 ---
 layout: default
-title: Uploadable Files
+title: Uploadable
 parent: Custom Components
 nav_order: 3
 ---
-# Uploadable Files
+# Uploadable

 ## Requirements
 This bundle uses FlySystem v2.
-It does not use additional bundles to implement this and instead allows you to easily create adapters as services which are injected into our own `FilesystemProvider` using autoconfiguration.
+It does not use additional bundles.
+Instead, you create your adapters as Symfony services with a specific tag, so that they are injected into the `FilesystemProvider`.

 Configuration example in `services.php`
 ```php